Coat of arms of Podlaskie Voivodeship: Kingdom of Poland

-The design of the coat of arms of the Podlaskie Voivodeship of the Crown of the Kingdom of Poland, that existed from 1513 to 1795, consisted of a red escutcheon divided into two vertical halves.
+The design of the coat of arms of Podlaskie Voivodeship of the Crown of the Kingdom of Poland, that existed from 1513 to 1795, consisted of a red escutcheon divided into two vertical halves.
 The left half depicted a white eagle with yellow (golden) legs, with risen wings.
 The right half depicted a knight in a white (silver) armor, sitting on a white (silver) horse with a blue saddle and shabrack, standing on its back hoofs.
 The knight has a blue shield with a yellow (golden) cross of Lorraine on it, put on his left arm, and hold a sword in his right hand.
 The coat of arms symbolized the control of the Polish–Lithuanian Commonwealth over the region, with the eagle being symbol of the Crown of the Kingdom of Poland and knight on the horse, the Grand Duchy of Lithuania.

 Congress Poland

-The Podlaskie Voivodeship of the Congress Poland was established on 16 January 1816.
+The Podlaskie Voivodeship of Congress Poland was established on 16 January 1816.
 Its coat of arms was divided vertically into two fields.
 The left half depicted a white eagle with yellow (golden) legs, with risen wings.
 The right half depicted a knight in a white (silver) armor, sitting on a white (silver) horse with a blue saddle and shabrack, standing on its back hoofs.
 The knight has a blue shield with a yellow (golden) cross of Lorraine on it, put on his left arm, and hold a sword in his right hand.
 The voivodeship existed until 23 lutego 1837, when it was replaced by the Podlachian Governorate, which continued using said coat of arms.
 It ceased to exist in 1844, when it was incorporated into the Lublin Governorate.